napari/island-dispatch/source/blog/napari-xarray.md

 ### SciPy 2025

-Thanks to generous support from the Chan Zuckerberg Institute the napari, Xarray, and [CellProfiler](https://cellprofiler.org/) team members were able to attend SciPy 2025.
+Thanks to support from the Chan Zuckerberg Institute the napari, Xarray, and [CellProfiler](https://cellprofiler.org/) team members were able to attend SciPy 2025.
 At the sprints members of these three teams—Ian Hunt-Isaak, Tim Monko, Nodar Gogoberidze, Beth Cimini, Peter Sobolewski and Carol Willing—collaborated to develop a plan for enhancing the integration of Xarray with napari.
 The rest of this blog post is the initial roadmap we came up with for better integration of Xarray and napari.

 ### Get Involved